St. Paul Personal Injury Lawyer

 Whether you were injured in a car crash, trucking collision, or workplace accident, the attorneys at Nicolet Law Accident & Injury Lawyers are ready to help you get the resources you need to get back on your feet and receive the medical treatments you require.

-Founded in 2007, our law offices have built a reputation on providing the residents of Minnesota and Wisconsin with trusted, affordable, and tailored legal representation and helping clients face the challenges that come with being injured after an accident.
+Founded in 2007, our law firm has gained a reputation for providing the residents of Minnesota and Wisconsin with trusted, affordable, and tailored legal representation, and our lawyers are committed to helping clients face the challenges that come with being injured after an accident.

-Because of this drive, dedication, and experience, we have obtained millions of dollars on our client’s behalf through jury trial verdicts and settlement negotiations, including these recent awards:
+Because of our drive, dedication, and experience, we have obtained millions of dollars on our client’s behalf through jury trial verdicts and settlement negotiations, including these recent awards:

 • $1.2 million for a child who suffered burns in a car crash